mecid/mecid.github.io/_posts/2021-12-03-customizing-view-content-shape-in-swiftui.md

 image: /public/swiftui.png
 ---

 Usually, SwiftUI uses rectangles to render views, but we can control the shape of the view by using the *clipShape* view modifier.
-This week we will learn how to modify the interactable shape of the view during hit-testing or previewing drag and drop.
+This week we will learn how to modify the interactable shape of the view during hit-testing or previewing drag and drop by using the brand new *contentShape* view modifier.

 Let's start with a simple view that displays text and an image in a vertical stack.